vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vro/unit-testing/index.md

 ## Limitations & Specific Behaviors

 * **Workflows Cannot Be Tested**: The only file types that can be tested are Actions.
 Workflows, configuration elements, and resource elements are not supported.
 Keep your Workflows as minimal as possible and abstract logic into testable Actions.
 * **Shared JavaScript Context**: All unit tests within a project are executed in the *same* Javascript context. **It is critical** to use `beforeAll` and `afterAll` to prepare and clean up your environment.
-Leftover state from one test will affect the execution of subsequent tests.
+Leftover state from one test affects the execution of subsequent tests.

 ---